 Take care of your leash and your leash will take care of you.
 Here’s how.

 - Rinse your leash off with fresh water after every surf session, especially the parts that are metal and are more likely to corrode.

 - Don’t wrap your leash around your surfboard fins.
 Fins are sharp and they can give your surf leash micro cuts that eventually can lead to a broken leash.

-- Don’t drag your leash on the sand, asphalt, or dirt ground where it can get caught on something or get damages by glass, a shell or some other sharp object.
+- Don’t drag your leash on the sand, asphalt, or dirt ground where it can get caught on something or get damaged by glass, a shell, or some other sharp object.

 When should I replace my surf leash?